symbolicdata/symbolicdata.github.io/Xodx.markdown

 Short summary from <https://github.com/white-gecko/xodx>

-Xodx is a PHP application (requires PHP 5.3.7 or later) best to be run within Apache and Virtuoso backend (see [LocalEndpoint](LocalEndpoint "wikilink") how to install all that).
+Xodx is a PHP application (requires PHP 5.3.7 or later) best to be run within Apache and Virtuoso backend (see [LocalSparqlEndpoint](LocalSparqlEndpoint "wikilink") how to install all that).
 Requires PHP-modules php-odbc and php-curl to be installed.

 -   Copy *config.ini-dist* to *config.ini* and adjust the DB connection and the model name.
 -   To import the initial base ontology for Erfurt you have to allow virtuoso to read the xodx directory (add the dir to the *DirsAllowed* values in your *virtuoso.ini*).